Woo woo workshops, woman’s circles, transformational rituals, spiritual sister circles and womb women gatherings seem to be the ‘thing’ right now.

 Or you’ve seen that amazing biz blogger who you have been following for so long, suddenly teaching transformational circles and women spiritual groups and you just gotta go!

-Or your regular chiropractor invites you to her full moon releasing ritual.
+Or your regular massage therapist invites you to her full moon releasing ritual.

 But did you know that anyone can hold a spiritual circle without any experience?

-And did you also know, that there can be challenging consequences for some people when they practice spiritual work?
+And did you also know, that there can be challenging or negative consequences for some people when they practice spiritual work?

 And this is why it’s so important to do this work with experienced guides or mentors.

 Colourful flowing clothes, lots of crystals, grid work, flower crowns, mandalas, oracle cards and incense doesn’t make a person a teacher or an experienced mentor.
-They can have all the tools in the treasure chest, they can look the part, flowing and all hippy like, but they also require substance, grace, groundedness, discernment and most of all…. experience!
+They can have all the tools in their treasure chest, they can look the part, but they also require substance, grace, groundedness, discernment and most of all…. experience!